ngxs/store/docs/recipes/dynamic-plugins.md

 export class AppModule {}
 ```

-This approach will reduce your production bundle size, as these packages might be needed only meanwhile development.
+This approach will reduce your production bundle size, as these packages are only needed during development.